vladsaniuk/golang-for-devops-and-cloud-engineers/README.md

 1) go routines
 2) time ticker
 3) send async http requests to API at a constant rate of 5 per sec

+## aws
+Implements some functionality for EC2 and S3 AWS services using AWS Go SDK v2 focusing on unit tests.